 David Rosenbaum, PhD, is a sought after forensic economist.
-He has over two decades of experience working with attorneys throughout the Midwest.
-His complete CV is listed below:
+He has more than 25 years of experience working with attorneys throughout the Midwest.

 Education: